Gianmarco-San/Algorithms_Py_-_R/README.md

 ## Programming and Algorithm in Python & R

-Made some analysis without the use of any libraries and evalutated the computational complexity.
+### Python Project

+Guinea Baboons dataset analysis without using any library to help iterate.
+Program has been optimised to have the best big O notation algorithmic complexity, e.g. creating dictionaries, and still answer all the questions about the dataset, e.g. what primates couples has 28 interaction days.

 <br>Big O notation: in the context of algorithmic complexity analysis, the notation O(x) represents the worst-case
 time complexity of an algorithm, which is connected to efficiency and time, where x represents the size of the